Is it safe to travel to Mexico? Your helpful health and safety guide

 U.S. government via Travel.State.Gov

 Tourists can be attractive targets for petty crimes like pickpocketing, credit card, ATM and internet fraud, snatch-and-grab thefts, scams, assaults, and vehicle theft in urban areas.
-However, there is also the threat of being caught up in cartel-related attacks – simply being in the wrong place at the wrong time.
+However, there's also the threat of being caught up in cartel-related attacks — simply being in the wrong place at the wrong time.
 These types of attacks are far less common in tourist resort areas, but they can occur.

 Here are five key travel risks in Mexico to be aware of: